 Client acquisition and client service is an ongoing focus for Botanicals.
-After the introduction of cannabis oils, the client base began to increase quickly and the Company expects the trend to continue and revenue to increase in 2017.
+After the introduction of cannabis oils, the client base began to increase quickly resulting in a corresponding increase in revenue in 2017.
 Botanicals also recognizes that the medical profession plays an important role in the introduction of medical marihuana to clients and continuing education of medical professionals on the product is required.
 In partnership with other professional organizations, Botanicals intends to continue to communicate with medical doctors and other healthcare professionals, and to provide education and services to these professionals.